2018.12.30 by Josh Erb; 2070 words.

 It’s no fun designing and building a website without content.
 I had some lame, test content written when I first started working on the blog section, but it was uninspiring and I was having trouble seeing the bigger picture with just a handful of stand-in posts.

 Fortunately, during the holiday break I had a moment of inspiration!
 When I was younger and traveled, I had maintained travel blogs.
 These old blogs were currently sitting precariously on 3rd party blogging sites that I didn’t control.
-At any moment this part of my personal digital history might disappear5 Yes, I’m noticing that resilient systems and future-proofing my digital footprint appear to have become a re-occuring theme in this post. and there would be no recourse for getting it back.
+At any moment this part of my personal digital history might disappear and there would be no recourse for getting it back.

 This prompted me to decide to migrate all of my old posts over to this new blog I was building.
 It also provided an ample opportunity to tweak my site's blog structure and design as I added more and more content to it.
 Round a corner here.
 Tweak a spacing there.
 Add a word count, just because I started to get curious along the way.